Characters: Team Fortress 2 Offense

 - Caffeine Bullet Time: Of a sort.
 His Bonk!
 Atomic Punch allows the scout to "dodge" all damage for a short period of time, while also being unable to attack.

-- Casanova Wannabe: Not so much in-game due to a distinct lack of females, but in the online comics he hits on nigh-on every woman he sees, with zero success.
+- Casanova Wannabe: Not so much in-game due to a lack of female characters, but in the online comics he hits on nigh-on every woman he sees, with very little success.

 - One of the pages for the Halloween 2012 update includes a dating advert that's obviously written by the Scout - the gratuitous amounts of self-praise mean it couldn't have been made by anyone else.